Rythe-Interactive/Rythe-Engine/README.md

 The engine is by default build using Visual Studio 17 (2022) using Clang-cl and C++20.
 For linux we don't provide any default IDE support.
 However, you can still compile the engine using Clang++.
 ### Install
-To generate the gmake, make, or visual studio solution, use premake.
+To generate the gmake, make, or visual studio solution, use premake bundled in the tools folder.
+For visual studio an example is VisualStudio22-All.bat which can be used.
 As of now Rythe does not support compilation to DLL.
 Copy the include folder to your project and link the libraries you compiled.
 ### Setup
 Rythe already defines the C++ entry point in it's own source code.
 So in order to start making a program define ``RYTHE_ENTRY`` and include any of modules main include files.